skudlur/diablo/README.md

 # diablo
-hawk is a Out-Of-Order RISC-V processor
+diablo is a Out-Of-Order RISC-V processor